bbauska/W3Cx-3of5/README.md

 The autoplay attribute is not recommended if your Web site targets mobile applications (actually, it is often ignored by mobile browsers), as it may consume bandwidth even if the user is not interested in watching the proposed video.
 If you target mobile devices, we recommend using preload=none as well, as the default value for this attribute is auto.

-**Best practice**: do not use autoplay and add preload=\"none\" if you target mobile devices or if you have multiple audio/video files on the same page.
+<b>Best practice</b>: do not use autoplay and add preload=\"none\" if you target mobile devices or if you have multiple audio/video files on the same page.
 For example, [this page](https://thepaciellogroup.github.io/AT-browser-tests/test-files/audio.html) contains many audio elements and it does not make sense to have them preload or autoplay.

 #### About the poster attribute